K-ai30/20-React-Portfolio/README.md

 ### Technologies Utilized:

+* Bootstrap
+* CSS3
 * React
+* Devicon

+### Features Included:

+The visitor can access the following items:

+- Home/About Page
+- Portfolio Page
+- Technical Skills Page
+- Contact Page
+- Mobile-friendly
+- Social media links (LinkedIn & GitHub)
+- Email
+- Resume PDF

+One of the "extra" or additional features included were enhanced elements on the Navigation Links to add styling to the buttons in the form of "On Hover" effects.

 ### Author

-- Alia Kyle Perry (Full Stack Developer)
+- Alia Kyle Perry (Full Stack Developer) - [Check out my repositories!](https://github.com/K-ai30)

 ### Contributing